benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 * For simplicity, we use C-style NUL-terminated strings.
 I know there are more efficient approaches to string handling, but this fits with C's standard library.
 * The `ht_set` function allocates and copies the key (if inserting for the first time).
 Usually you don't want the caller to have to worry about this, or ensuring the key memory stays around.
 Note that `ht_set` returns a pointer to the duplicated key.
 This is mainly used as an "out of memory" error signal -- it returns NULL on failure.
+* However, `ht_set` does not copy the value.
+It's up to the caller to ensure that the value pointer is valid for the lifetime of the hash table.
 * Values can't be NULL.
-This makes the signature of `ht_get` slightly simpler.
+This makes the signature of `ht_get` slightly simpler, as you don't have to distinguish between a NULL value and one that hasn't been set at all.
 * The `ht_length` function isn't strictly necessary, as you can find the length by iterating the table.
 However, that's a bit of a pain (and slow), so it's useful to have `ht_length`.
 * There are various ways I could have done iteration.
 Using an explicit iterator type with a while loop seems simple and natural in C (see the example below).
 The value returned from `ht_iterator` is a value, not a pointer, both for efficiency and so the caller doesn't have to free anything.
 * There's no `ht_remove` to remove an item from the hash table.
 It wouldn't be hard to write, but I don't often need to remove items when using a hash table, so for simplicity I've left it out.